CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 It does not apply to the managed resource group, the AKS node resource group, or the managed application resource itself.
 This is a limitation of how the Marketplace Applications works.

-If your tenant has comprehensive tagging, it is recommended to add a temporary exemption for the Subscription at install time, and then add tags post-deployment.
+If your tenant has comprehensive tagging, it is recommended to add a temporary exemption for the subscription at install time, and then add tags post-deployment.

 ## Results